priya006/SlackSlashCommandBackEnd/README.md

 --------
 1. Go to Run Configurations in intelliJ and update the environement variables.
 `SLACK_BOT_TOKEN`=xoxb-;`SLACK_SIGNING_SECRET`=xxxx
-2.Start the server by running the class `MyApp.java`
+2.Start the server by running the class `BackEndServiceForSlackSlashCommand.java`

 ngorK: